SatyamSingh1299/Client-Subscription-Prediction-/README.md

-# ML-Projects
+# ML-Project
-Machine Learning Projects built by me.
+Machine Learning Project built by me.
 Our client is a retail banking institution.
 Term deposits are a major source of income for a bank.
 A term deposit is a cash investment held at a financial institution.
 Our